 - b.
 Inspect the area around clamps (A) for breakage, cracks and rust-through.
 In addition to excess noise, a leaky exhaust system may allow exhaust gases to escape to the cab. - c.
-Dents or crushed portions of any tubing create exhaust flow restriction and increase back pressure significantly. - Even relatively small dents will cause decreased fuel economy and increased turbo wear. - If dents are relatively large, increased bearing and cylinder wear will occur due to increased exhaust temperature.
+Dents or crushed portions of any tubing create exhaust flow restriction and increase back pressure significantly.
+Even relatively small dents will cause decreased fuel economy and increased turbo wear.
+If dents are relatively large, increased bearing and cylinder wear will occur due to increased exhaust temperature. - d.
+The exhaust system should be secured to eliminate vibration.
+The brackets (B) should fit securely to the muffler (C) and to the engine. - e.
+Do not change muffler type, piping sizes or exhaust configuration; these have all been selected for some very specific, technical reasons by the engineer.
+See your dealer for proper replacement parts.